jleahred/fsm_gen/README.md

 This file will be used to customize the "types".

-Directories will be created for `actions`, `guards`, and `transitions`.
+Directories/modules will be created for

+* actions
+* guards
+* transitions
+* adapter

 The header files will be rewritten and will help avoid "dead code" and provide the new functions to be filled in.

+`transitions`, `guards` and `adapters` should be pure, no effects

+* `transitions` will return the new transition with provider parameters (from status, intput)
+* `guards`: will return true or false with current status and input
+* `adapters` will return a new type using the parameters where the adapter is applied
+* `actions`with initial transition status, the input and the final status, we have the oportunity to do something (in general, produce an _effect_)

+When an `adapter` is applied to a `transition`, `guard`, or `action`, the parameter will be the `adatpter` type

-The adapters will be C++ structs with constructors based on the context.
+The `adapters` will be C++ structs with constructors based on the context.

 In these types, we have the opportunity to add direct or processed information.